rohittp0/charcha/README.md

 ## How it works
 ![server.jpg](docs/server.jpg)
-I am currently running **Charcha** on one of my high compute server cluster, hope we don't hit any power-cuts at CUSAT 🤞.
+I am currently running **Charcha** on one of my high compute server clusters, hope we don't hit any power cuts at CUSAT 🤞.

 | OS  | Ubuntu           |
 |-----|------------------|